-The analyst verifies that the physical sample received matches that described in the FACTS "Sample Transfer" record.
-Any discrepancies (e.g., quantity, unit, split number) between the sample and that described in the FACTS "Sample Transfer" record are immediately reported to the sample custodian.
+The analyst verifies that the physical sample received matches that described in the FACTS or LIMS “Sample Transfer” record.
+Any discrepancies (e.g., quantity, unit, split number) between the sample and that described in the FACTS or LIMS “Sample Transfer” record are immediately reported to the Sample Custodian.
 Discrepancies are reconciled and, if needed, the FACTS record is corrected.

-If FACTS is unavailable, (e.g. computer server is down) at the time of the sample transfer, the laboratory uses its Computer Contingency Plan in order to document the sample transfer operations.
+If FACTS or LIMS is unavailable, (e.g. computer server is down) at the time of the sample transfer, the laboratory uses its Computer Contingency Plan in order to document the sample transfer operations.

 After receiving custody of a sample, the analyst performs the following functions: